Lede

 The sketch

-Panel: A cinema manager proudly points at a rigid chair behind a velvet rope.
+A cinema manager unveils a rigid chair behind a velvet rope while a customer holds a full-price ticket.

 Dialogue: